nclients/shanghai-bun-dynasty/src/pages/index.md

       - "About Us"
     titleColor: "#000000"
     description:
-      - "Welcome to Food At Shanghai Bun Dynasty 外滩十八号!
+      - "Welcome to Food At Shanghai Bun Dynasty 外灘十八號!
 At our restaurant, we are dedicated to offering an exceptional dining experience with a focus on health, freshness, and natural flavors.
 Our signature dishes feature the finest in Chinese cuisine, prepared with the utmost care and attention to detail. "
       - "Come and savor the delightful and nutritious flavors we have to offer, tailored to meet the needs and preferences of our diners."
       # - text: "We serve Imperial Soup dishes plus other Asian dishes.
 Feel free to message us about inquiries!
 We'll get back to you as soon as we can!"
     descriptionColor: "#000000"